HTML Client Screens for LightSwitch Apps

 To get started, create a screen by using one of the following screen templates:

 View Details Screen

 Add/Edit Details Screen

-For information about how to choose a template, see Choosing a Screen Type for an HTML Client of a LightSwitch App.
+For information about how to choose a template, see Choosing a Screen Type.

 For information about how to find these templates, see How to: Create an HTML Client Screen.

 You can modify the design of a screen by using the screen designer.
 The screen designer displays items such as data fields and commands, and the screen content tree, which is a hierarchical representation of your data.
 You can drag items to the screen content tree and arrange them in the order you want.